Pop Culture Madness!

 • Sports: Serena and Venus Williams said they could beat any man ranked 200 or higher in a game of tennis.
 Karsten Braasch, ranked 203, accepted the challenge and easily beat them, 6-1, 6-2.

-• And...
-Ricky Gutierrez set the Major League Baseball record for seeing the most pitches in a single at-bat (20) in 1998 against pitcher Bartolo Colon.
+• And… Ricky Gutierrez set the Major League Baseball record for seeing the most pitches in a single at-bat (20) 1998 against pitcher Bartolo Colon.

 World Series Champions